-- 1. familiarise themselves with the instructions about what to do if there is a fire which are displayed on the notice board in Main Office; - 2. ensure they are aware of the location of fire extinguishers, fire exits and alternative ways of leaving the building in an emergency; - 3. comply with the instructions of firewardens if there is a fire, suspected fire or fire alarm (or a practice drill for any of these scenarios); - 4. co-operate in fire drills and take them seriously (ensuring that any visitors to the building do the same), fire drills will be held at least once every 12 months; - 5. ensure that fire exits or fire notices or emergency exit signs are not obstructed or hidden at any time; - 6. notify the Principal Health and Safety Officer immediately of any circumstances (for example, impaired mobility) which might hinder or delay evacuation in a fire.
+- 1. familiarise themselves with the instructions about what to do if there is a fire which is written in our Fire and Emergency Evacuation Policy; - 2. ensure they are aware of the location of fire extinguishers; fire exits and alternative ways of leaving the building in an emergency; - 3. comply with the instructions of fire wardens if there is a fire, suspected fire or fire alarm (or a practice drill for any of these scenarios); - 4. co-operate in fire drills and take them seriously (ensuring that any visitors to the building do the same), fire drills will be held at least once every 12 months. - 5. ensure that fire exits, or fire notices or emergency exit signs are not obstructed or hidden at any time; - 6. notify the Principal Health and Safety Officer immediately of any circumstances (for example, impaired mobility) which might hinder or delay evacuation in a fire.
 This will allow the Principal Health and Safety Officer to discuss a personal evacuation plan for you, which will be shared with the fire wardens and colleagues working near to you